akhenakh/nats2sse/README.md

 ## Handler Configuration Details

 *   The handler operates exclusively with NATS JetStream.
 You must have a JetStream-enabled NATS server.
-*   `JetStreamName`: This field should specify the name of the JetStream stream.
+*   `WithJetStreamName`: This option should specify the name of the JetStream stream.
 If left empty, the handler will attempt to discover the stream name based on the subject provided during authentication.
 *   **Consumers**:
     *   By default, an **ephemeral** JetStream consumer is created for each connection with `AckExplicit` and `DeliverNew` policies.
 These consumers are automatically deleted when the client disconnects.
-    *   You can create **durable** consumers by providing a `clientID` in the `AuthFunc` and using the `JetStreamConsumerConfigurator` to set the `Durable` field in the consumer config.
+    *   You can create **durable** consumers by providing a `clientID` in the `SubjectFunc` and using the `WithJetStreamConsumerConfigurator` option to set the `Durable` field in the consumer config.
 *   **Historical Replay (`since` parameter)**:
     *   When a client provides a valid `since` timestamp (as a string representing seconds since the Unix epoch), the handler automatically configures the underlying JetStream consumer with `DeliverPolicy: DeliverByStartTimePolicy`.
     *   This instructs JetStream to send all messages stored in the stream that are newer than the specified time, before switching to live messages.
 This is a powerful feature for clients that need to catch up on missed events.
-*   `MessageCallback`: This function is called for every message *before* it is sent to the client.
+*   `WithMessageCallback`: This function is called for every message *before* it is sent to the client.
     *   Return `(data, nil)` to send the (potentially modified) data.
     *   Return `(nil, nil)` to silently filter/drop the message.
     *   Return `(nil, error)` to drop the message and log the error.

 ## Error Handling

-*   The handler logs errors to the configured `Logger` (or `log.Default()`).
+*   The handler logs errors to the configured `slog.Logger`.
 *   Authentication failures result in HTTP `401 Unauthorized` or `403 Forbidden`.
-*   NATS connection or subscription issues typically result in HTTP `500 Internal Server Error` or `503 Service Unavailable`.
+*   NATS connection or subscription issues typically result in HTTP `503 Service Unavailable`.